-From November 2007 to present Mr. Klepfish is the CEO of Innovative Food Holdings and it's subsidiary Food Innovations.
-Since March 2006 Mr. Klepfish was the interim president of the Company and it's subsidiary.
+From November 2007 to present Mr. Klepfish is the CEO of Innovative Food Holdings and its subsidiaries.
+From March 2006 to November 2007 Mr. Klepfish was the interim president of the Company and its subsidiary.
 Since February 2005 Mr. Klepfish was also a Managing Partner at ISG Capital, a merchant bank.
 From May 2004 through February 2005 Mr. Klepfish served as a Managing Director of Technoprises, Ltd. From January 2001 to May 2004 he was a corporate finance analyst and consultant at Phillips Nizer, a New York law firm.
 Since January 2001 Mr. Klepfish has been a member of the steering committee of Tri-State Ventures, a New York investment group.
-From 1998 to December 2000, Mr. Klepfish was an asset manager for several investors in small-cap entities
+From 1998 to December 2000, Mr. Klepfish was an asset manager for several investors in small-cap entities.